-The shortest day of the year might be behind us, but there’s still a lot of winter ahead.
-So now is the time to make sure your home is in the best possible shape to prevent the kind of potentially costly repairs (the kind of problems you may not be insured for) that you could avoid with some easy winter home maintenance.
+With the shortest day of the year approaching, there’s still a lot of winter ahead.
+Now is the time to make sure your home is in the best possible shape to prevent potentially costly repairs that you could avoid with some easy winter home maintenance.

 Here are 9 recommended essentials:

-The outside of your home can take a real battering, so make sure it is as well protected as possible to cope with whatever winter might throw at it:
+The outside of your home can take a real battering, so make sure that it is as protected as possible to cope with the weather might throw at it:

 1. Check gutters and downpipes

 Blocked gutters can cause damaging water spillage to walls and windows.
 To avoid leaks and ensure good drainage, make sure your gutters and drains are clear.
 The best time to do this is after a few dry days so that leaves and debris are lighter to remove, but any time will do.